ATNoG/pei-automotive-frontend/README.md

 For this app to work, you must:
  - Have **Android Studio** installed.
- - Have an Android Automotive OS compatible device or emulator (we personally use the [Snapp Automotive's build for the Vim3 Pro](https://www.snappautomotive.io/developer-kit) and Android Studio to ...).
+ - Have an Android Automotive OS compatible device or emulator (we personally use the [Snapp Automotive's build for the Vim3 Pro](https://www.snappautomotive.io/developer-kit)).
  - Make sure that device where the backend is running is in the same network as the device where the frontend will be running.
  - Have a **MapTiler** API Key (get yours at https://cloud.maptiler.com/).
  - Have an **OpenWeatherMap** API Key (get yours at https://openweathermap.org/api).